 Former BOLT leaders can choose to participate in trainings as full-time or part-time mentors.
 A full-time mentor commits to attending each Wednesday leader training and working with a second mentor partner as the leader of a home-group, or small group of new leaders.
 A part-time mentor participates fully early in the semester, and is required to come to fewer meetings as the semester progresses.

 Mentors have the opportunity to lead a spring training trip for new BOLT leaders.
 This opportunity is available to both part-time and full-time mentors, but preference is given to full time mentors.
-Typically held the week following spring break, the spring training trip is a five-day backpacking trip in the Delaware Water Gap, NJ.
-(The timeline varies slightly.
-We try to go as late as possible without conflicting with religious holidays and spring weekend dates.)
+Typically held two weeks following spring break*, the spring training trip is a five-day backpacking trip in the Delaware Water Gap, NJ.
 For mentors, leading a trip is a way to continue to practice the leadership skills developed during their BOLT trainings and form another BOLT community.